Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 	> Later, you will learn that `checkout` is also used for switching branches.

-1. When it comes to recovering deleted files, things get a little more complicated if you deleted them with [`git rm`](https://git-scm.com/docs/git-rm) rather than `rm`.
+1. When it comes to recovering deleted files, things get a little more complicated if you delete them with [`git rm`](https://git-scm.com/docs/git-rm) rather than `rm`.
 To see for yourself, try this command:

 	```bash
 	git rm index.html